anubhav9199/anubhav9199/README.md

 ---
 ## Heya Tech Geeks 👋,
-I'm Anubhav Sharma, Student at 👨‍💻 JECRC University Pursuing **B.Tech**. in **Computer Science and Engineering**.<br/>
+I'm Anubhav Sharma, a Backend Engineer at 👨‍💻 **MedCords HealthCare Solutions Pvt.
+Ltd.**.<br/>
 I am ***Machine Learning*** Enthusiast.<br/>
 I like to fix bugs whether technical or personal.<br/>
-I am a student developer love to spend time with techy stuff and exploring new things and people.<br/>
+I am a Professional Developer who loves to spend time with techy stuff and exploring new things and people.<br/>
-Basically I'm a **chef coder** who create algorithms from scratch and also cook delicious food stuffs.<br/>
+Basically, I'm a **chef coder** who creates algorithms from scratch and also cooks delicious food.<br/>
 * A future **AI** expert...💭
 * **IOT** wonderer.....❤️
 * **Robotics** passion...😅